-But those guidelines -- the ones that make up the classic food pyramid -- are up for review.
-And for the first time ever, the advisory committee is paying special attention to sustainability concerns.
+And those guidelines -- the ones that make up the classic food pyramid -- are up for review.
+For the first time ever, the Dietary Guidelines Advisory Committee is paying special attention to sustainability concerns, and it's clear a diet high in meat and dairy is unhealthy for people and for the planet.

-A diet high in meat and dairy is unhealthy for people and for the planet, but, predictably, the meat industry thinks environmental issues don't belong in the guidelines.
-That's why the advisory committee needs to hear from you -- so they know how crucial sustainability is.
+Predictably, the meat industry thinks environmental issues don't belong in the guidelines.
+It's pressuring the advisory committee to drop sustainability concerns from national food recommendations.
+That's why the advisory committee needs to hear from you -- so it knows how crucial sustainability is.

-Act now: Tell the advisory committee to cut climate change from the American diet by including recommendations for reduced meat and dairy consumption in the 2015 dietary guidelines.
+Act now: Tell the advisory committee to cut climate change from the American diet by keeping sustainability on the menu and including recommendations for reduced meat and dairy consumption in the 2015 dietary guidelines.

 Washington's state wolf plan was adopted by the Washington Fish and Wildlife Commission in 2011 after being assembled over five years to incorporate the views of thousands of stakeholders and scientists.
 This plan is central to the state's efforts to recover wolves and minimize conflicts -- especially with commercial livestock operators, often opposed to wolf recovery.